The Financial Technology Law Review: Malaysia

 Regulated or licensed activities cannot be passported from another jurisdiction into Malaysia.
 Fintech companies licensed in a foreign jurisdiction that intend to offer their services or products in Malaysia must obtain the relevant licences and approvals under the applicable Malaysian laws.

-Presently, all ECF, P2P, DAX, PCF and IEO operators are required to be locally incorporated.
-There are also additional requirements for issuers on ECF, P2P and IEO platforms to be locally incorporated.
+Presently, all ECF, P2P, DAX, PCF, ESP and IEO operators are required to be locally incorporated.
+There are also additional requirements for issuers on ECF, P2P and IEO platforms to be locally incorporated or registered (other types of issuers will be allowed as may be permitted by the SC).
 Besides the requirement for issuers on IEO platforms to be locally incorporated, the issuer must also carry out its main business operations in Malaysia and its board of directors must include at least two directors whose principal or only place of residence is in Malaysia.

 Malaysia has a liberal foreign exchange policy whose rules apply depending on residency status.
 Non-resident investors are free to undertake any type of investment in ringgit assets or foreign currency assets in Malaysia (direct or portfolio investment) without any restriction, and to repatriate divestment proceeds, profits, dividends or any income arising from investments in Malaysia.
 Similarly, residents without domestic ringgit borrowing are free to invest in foreign currency assets onshore and abroad.